 With legal and nonprofit experience, Elicia previously served as a research assistant and law clerk for Kids in Need of Defense (KIND), a national nonprofit that helps unaccompanied children navigate the U.S. immigration system.
 She has also worked for several public and private law offices and volunteered at City Life, a Boston grassroots group that promotes socioeconomic equality.
-She currently serves on the Global Advisory Committee of (Re)Connecting Youth, an initiative thataims to foster learning and energize support for holistic solutions that provide the millions of youth in the country that are not in school or work with opportunities to lead healthy, productive lives.
+She currently serves on the investor committee of the Workforce Solutions Collaborative of Metro Hartford, a funders’ collaborative committed to developing an educated, economically self-sufficient workforce.

 Elicia earned a Juris Doctorate from Suffolk University Law School and is a licensed attorney in Massachusetts.
 She earned her bachelor's degree in business administration from Bryant University.

 Michelle Wilson, Ed.D., is the director of evaluation and learning at the National Fund.
 Michelle has worked in a variety of settings focusing on issues of access and equity in health and educational settings.
 She has spent over 18 years conducting community-level research, evaluation, and program development and specializes in research and evaluation design and implementation in complex and challenging settings.
 Michelle earned a doctorate in adult and community college education from North Carolina State University, a master's degree in applied anthropology from the University of Maryland, and a bachelor’s degree in sociology and anthropology from North Carolina A&T State University.